-Data Science, machine learning, and AI are three of the most attractive fields today.
+Data Science, machine learning, and AI are three of the most high-demand tech jobs.
 Between them, they account for a sizeable fraction of new breakthroughs, powering innovations like robotic surgeons, chatbot virtual assistants, and self-driving cars, and utterly dominating humans at strategy games like Go.

 You can’t skim the headlines any more without seeing some team curing a disease or deciphering a 2,500-year-old language with a new algorithm.
 But excitement rarely breeds clarity, and over time a good deal of confusion has sprung up about the similarities and differences between data science, machine learning, and AI.

-In order to better guide you on your path to a new career, we decided to research these fields in an attempt to set the record straight.
+In order to better guide you on your path to a new career and provide clarity on which IT jobs are in demand, we decided to research these fields in an attempt to set the record straight.

 What Is Data Science?